sroscoe2/CS222-Lab04/README.md

 ## 3. Activities

-You will explore these concepts by completing a Java program that simulates a basic weekly payroll reporting system for the Cinco Corporation.
+You will explore these concepts by completing a Java program that simulates a basic weekly payroll reporting system for a corporation.
 Every employee has an employee ID, a name (first and last), and a title.
 Further, there are two types of employees:

 -   Salaried employees (type: `"Salary"`) – Salaried employees have a base annual salary,